-I'm a fourth-year graduate student within the Economics and Theory group of the EECS Department at Northwestern, advised by Jason Hartline.
+I am a graduate student within the Economics and Theory group of the EECS Department at Northwestern, advised by Jason Hartline.
 My interests broadly lie in overlaps of computer science (especially theory) with game theory and economics.
-When time allows, I play with maps and bikes over at sweetopenroads.com.

 - Price of Anarchy for Auction Revenue, with Jason Hartline and .
-To appear, EC 2014.
+EC 2014.

 - Shopping with Bonus Money: eBay, loyalty schemes and consumer spending, with Elizabeth Churchill, Atish Das Sarma and Kamal Jain.
 Working paper, presented at #CHIMoney 2014.